 Every dissatisfied customer who comes to you with a complaint is an opportunity to learn about an experience gap, so why not use that to build a framework for improvement?
-If, for example, your CX agents (and your contact center software) flag friction in your checkout process, that insight needs to be reported to the teams responsible for making changes to that system.
+If, for example, your CX agents (and your contact centre software) flag friction in your checkout process, that insight needs to be reported to the teams responsible for making changes to that system.

-Common customer complaints
+Common customer complaints: Examples

 Here’s a quick list of some of the most common customer complaint examples, and what you can do to fix them:

-Product or service issues
+Customer complaint: Product or service issues

 Probably the most common customer complaint is around the quality of the product or service they’ve received.
 There is some degree of subjectivity to this, but generally, it’s an indication that there’s a gap between what was promised and what was delivered, and you need to work to close it.
 In the first instance, that might mean taking these complaints to product QA teams or looking at how feedback should affect the UI or UX of a digital product.